-- To access the ASMI through the HMC, complete the following steps: - a.
+To access the ASMI through the HMC, complete the following steps:

+- a.
 Select the server that you are working with. - b.
 Click Tasks. - c.
-Click Operations > Launch Advanced System Management (ASM). - To access the ASMI through the SDMC, complete the following steps: - a.
+Click Operations > Launch Advanced System Management (ASM).

+To access the ASMI through the SDMC, complete the following steps:

+- a.
 Select the server that you are working with. - b.
-Click Actions > Operations > Launch Advanced System Management (ASM). - 7.
-Set the system identifiers:
+Click Actions > Operations > Launch Advanced System Management (ASM). - 6.
+Restore the service processor settings.